 - Make sure your social proof reviews are up to date.
 Replace outdated entries and regularly ask for new input.
 Highlight strengths and actual challenges in the real world to keep things balanced and honest.

-- Finally, don't resort to best-case examples alone.
+- Finally, don't resort to social proof website examples alone.
 Your audience today appreciates honesty.
 If you're asking yourself does social proof works when it's this transparent—the answer is yes, more than ever.

 Future Trends in B2B Social Proof